 Review of Short Extension & Special Consideration decisions

-If you are dissatisfied with the outcome of your application, and you think there are good reasons that this should be reviewed, then you may request your Course Coordinator to review the decision.
+If you are dissatisfied with the outcome of your application, and you think there are good reasons that this should be reviewed, then you may request your Course Chair to review the decision.
 You must make the request within three (3) working days of being notified that your application was rejected.

 You should be notified of the outcome within three (3) working days through your VU email.